ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 ### Oracle

-#### FAQ 1.
-The error message 'ORA-01652 unable to extend temp segment by 128 in tablespace TEMP' is printed.
+#### The error message 'ORA-01652 unable to extend temp segment by 128 in tablespace TEMP' is printed.

 ##### Cause